LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 1. Linking the item to the digital surrogate --> Use property bf:otherPhysicalFormat or bf:hasEquivalent? otherPhysicalFormat can only be used with Instance, while hasEquivalent works with Work, Instance and Item.
 Here we use hasEquivalent as we want to state that it is this specific item that has been digitized, howeverit might be more appropriate to create that relationship on the instance level (if we want to follow a 776 marc field model)?
 Also, what should be the object of this statement?
 To make it here simple, we are using the URL in our CONTENTdm as a literal, but should this link to a brief instance description of the Digitized Instance?

-2. Accession number --> Is LC planning to include AccessionNumber to BF2?

 # Tips and tricks